learning-zone/nodejs-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q. How Node.js Microservices Interact with Each Other?
+## Q. How microservices communicate with each other in Node.js?

 *ToDo*